Your Agency Guide to YouTube Success Metrics: 13 KPIs to Track 🔍

 So I hope you’re up for a challenge.

-This resource went over 13 essential KPIs for YouTube that you should measure and track to increase growth.
+This resource went over 13 essential KPIs for YouTube that your agency should measure and track to increase growth.

 In general, successful YouTube marketing campaigns require a list of clearly defined goals with statistical value.

 KPIs for YouTube provide direction for your content strategy.
-They inform you on what tactics work and which ones don’t.
+They inform you on what tactics work and which ones don’t for each client’s target audience.
 And they form the basis for your future content.

 Before you go, listen to this…